carlosedp/mill-aliases/Readme.md

 # mill-aliases

-**This plugin is still a work-in-progress and does not work as expected.
-The idea is to collect feedback and adjust according to needs.**

 This is a Scala [Mill](http://mill-build.com/) plugin adding the task alias capability to the build tool.

 ## Getting Started